 FAQs:

-Adolph A. Weinman designed the Walking Liberty Half Dollar.
-The obverse features Lady Liberty striding toward the sunrise, symbolizing hope and progress, while the reverse displays a strong eagle perched on a mountain pine branch, representing strength and freedom.
+The Walking Liberty Half Dollar was designed by Adolph A. Weinman, a renowned sculptor.
+The obverse features Lady Liberty walking toward the dawn of a new day, symbolizing forward movement and optimism.
+The reverse showcases a majestic bald eagle perched on a mountain pine, representing strength and resilience.

 Yes, Walking Liberty Half Dollars are highly sought after by collectors due to their iconic design, historical context, and silver content.
-Many collectors enjoy assembling complete date or mintmark sets, while others appreciate the coin’s artistic and cultural significance.
+Many collectors aim to assemble complete sets by year and mint mark, while others appreciate the coin’s craftsmanship and the stories each piece carries.